eclipse-openj9/openj9-docs/docs/xxpositiveidentityhash.md

 # -XX:\[+|-\]PositiveIdentityHash

-OpenJ9 allows both positive and negative identity hashcodes (`System.identityHashCode` / `Object.hashCode`).
+Eclipse OpenJ9&trade; allows both positive and negative identity hashcodes (`System.identityHashCode` / `Object.hashCode`).
 This is problematic for programs that incorrectly assume hashcodes can only be positive.

 When enabled, this option limits identity hash codes to non-negative values.